oscott/manifest/kpt.md

 something the opposite of NEW AREAS FOR COLLECTION GROWTH

-Promote latent and fading nuances of A DIGITAL NATIONAL GALLERY FOR A DIGITAL WORLD
+Promote latent and fading nuances of obselete technological advances A DIGITAL NATIONAL GALLERY FOR A DIGITAL WORLD

+An international GALLERY colleFOR ALL

 temporal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDgyODI2MjY2LC00NTAxMjQxNTUsMTg1Mj
+eyJoaXN0b3J5IjpbNzM4NDcyNzQ0LC00NTAxMjQxNTUsMTg1Mj
 U4ODY0NV19
 -->